CartoDB/dataservices-api/doc/demographic_functions.md

 ## Glossary of Demographic Measures

-This list contains the demographic measures and reponse names for results from the ```OBS_GetDemographicSnapshot``` function.
+This list contains the demographic measures and response names for results from the ```OBS_GetDemographicSnapshot``` function.

  Measure name | Measure Description | Response Mame | Response Units
 --- | --- | --- | ---